OpsHubProduct/OIM-Documentation/docs/knowledge-resources/integration-combination-examples/azure-devops-server-and-azure-devops-services-releasepipeline-integration.md

 #### Variable Group
 * Similar to selecting the **Release Pipeline** entity, select the **Variable Group** entity from the **Select Projects and Entities** section.
 Refer to [Select Projects and Entities](#select-projects-and-entities) and follow the steps below to create the mapping for this entity.
 * Now, either click **Create from Scratch** to define the mapping from scratch or click **Auto Map** to automatically map all fields with the same name.
 * You can also import a mapping.
-Refer to [Variable Group field mapping](variable-group-field-mapping.xml) to import the default field mapping from Azure DevOps Services to Azure DevOps Server for the Task Group entity.
+Refer to [Variable Group field mapping](variable-group-field-mapping.xml) to import the default field mapping from Azure DevOps Services to Azure DevOps Server for the Variable Group entity.
   * You may further modify the imported mapping based on your use case.

 <p align="center">